junxit/us-congress-bills-115/bill.md

 ## § 3.
 Prevention, investigation, and prosecution of economic, high technology, internet, and other white collar crime

 - **(a)** *In general* Title I of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
 10101 et seq.) is amended by adding at the end the following:
-- **(b)** *Authorization of appropriations* There are authorized to be appropriated $13,000,000 for each of fiscal years 2018 through 2022 to carry out —
+- **(b)** *Authorization of appropriations* There are authorized to be appropriated $13,000,000 for each of fiscal years 2018 through 2022 to carry out—
   - **(1)** part MM of title I of the Omnibus Crime Control and Safe Streets Act of 1968, as added by subsection (a); and
   - **(2)** section 401(b) of the Prioritizing Resources and Organization for Intellectual Property Act of 2008 (34 U.S.C.
 30103(b)).